ncatlab/nlab-content/pages/8/6/9/5/15968/content.md

-> Incidentally, the reaction of one Cambridge colleague on learning that I'd appeared as a Dover reprint was 'I didn't know you were dead'.
-Peter Johnstone[^mail]
+> "Incidentally, the reaction of one Cambridge colleague on learning that I'd appeared as a Dover reprint was 'I didn't know you were dead'"  &lbrack;[Johnstone 2014](https://web.archive.org/web/20150326212121/http://comments.gmane.org/gmane.science.mathematics.categories/8044)&rbrack;

-This page compiles material related to the book
+This page is to record the reference:

 * [[Peter Johnstone]]:

+  \linebreak

-  **Topos Theory**,
+  **Topos Theory**

+  \linebreak

   Academic Press (1977)